-Welcome to the home page for the Social and Infectious Disease Epidemiology Research Group!
+Welcome to the home page for the Oren Research Group!

-His research group focuses on community-engaged approaches to addressing population health disparities, with a focus on respiratory infections.
+Our research group focuses on community-engaged approaches to addressing population health disparities, with a focus on respiratory health as well as infectious etiologies of disease.
 The group works on multidisciplinary, collaborative projects that are innovative and emphasize new tools and technologies.
 Methodologically, the focus is on the intersection between social, environmental and spatial epidemiologic methods, and their application to both health difference and disparities.

 - Third Edition of "Nutrition and Health in a Developing World," Chapter 17 on Tuberculosis: http://www.springer.com/gp/book/9783319437378